6 ways to carry your currency when travelling overseas

 3. Go high-tech with wearables

-Don’t feel like investing in a smartwatch?
-Another option is to get a wearable fitness tracker like the Jawbone UP4, which not only tracks your sleep, heart health and activity throughout the day, but also links to an eligible American Express card for easy contactless payments from the tip of your finger (quite literally).
+Don’t feel like investing in a bulky smartwatch?
+Another option is to get a discreet wearable payment device like the McLEAR wearable payment ring, which links to an eligible bank card for easy contactless payments from the tip of your finger (quite literally).

 Before you jet off to your next destination, it’s always a good idea to research where you’re going so you know how common (or uncommon) contactless payment options could be – just in case a wearable isn’t the best option for you.

 4. Get creative with your “wallet”